public-fta/pfta/README.md

 - Enforces declaration of at least one value of time `t`.
 - Supports the general fault tree analysis framework where objects can have *both* a failure probability `q(t)` and a failure intensity `ω(t)` (with failure rate `λ(t) = ω(t) / (1 − q(t))`).
-- Supports Monte Carlo for failure parameters (sampling of distributions) out of the box.
+- Supports Monte Carlo (sampling of distributions) for failure parameters out of the box.

 ## Limitations

 - Does not support negative logic (NOT gates).
-Only supports coherent fault trees (AND gates, OR gates).
+Only supports coherent fault trees (i.e. those whose logic is reducible to AND gates and OR gates).
 - Does not support common cause failure groups.